becktorrescoding/ArkIndex/README.md

 1. **User Input**: User enters name and optional year via GUI fields
 2. **Validation**: System checks all required fields are filled
 3. **Threading**: Search runs in background thread (GUI stays responsive); Pause and Stop buttons become active
+4. **Index Check**: Before OCR'ing each file, the search index is consulted.
+If a cached OCR text exists and the file hasn't been modified, OCR is skipped entirely
-4. **OCR Processing**: The name region of each file is processed with Tesseract OCR (faster and more precise than full-page OCR)
+5. **OCR Processing**: The name region of each file is processed with Tesseract OCR (faster and more precise than full-page OCR)
+6. **Index Update**: Newly OCR'd results are stored in the index and saved to disk
-5. **Text Matching**: Extracted name text is compared against search criteria
+7. **Text Matching**: Extracted text is compared against search criteria
-6. **Fallback**: If no exact match, automatically tries partial matching — returns the file(s) with the most keyword hits
+8. **Fallback**: If no exact match, automatically tries partial matching — returns the file(s) with the most keyword hits
-7. **Filtering**: Optional year filter applied if provided
+9. **Filtering**: Optional year filter applied if provided (also benefits from the index cache)
-8. **Preview**: Matched files displayed as thumbnails in a preview window — user selects which to convert
+10. **Preview**: Matched files displayed as thumbnails in a preview window.
+Click any thumbnail to open a full-resolution view.
+Select which files to convert via checkboxes.
-9. **Conversion**: Selected file(s) converted to PDF with OCRmyPDF
+11. **Conversion**: Selected file(s) converted to searchable PDF with OCRmyPDF.
+If a destination filename already exists, the user is prompted: Replace / Append pages / Skip.
-10. **Notification**: User notified of success/failure
+12. **Notification**: User notified of success/failure

 ### Bulk Convert Mode Workflow